• English

 2. Venture Capitalists

 This type of equity financing includes professional and seasoned investors and extends.
 This sort of equity financing is composed of professional and seasoned investors and provides capital to carefully selected enterprises.
 These investors study the relevant industry using stringent benchmarks.
-Therefore, they are extremely picky about investing in only well-managed businesses with a substantial competitive edge in their specific industry.
+Therefore, they are extremely picky about investing in only well-managed businesses with a substantial competitive edge in their specific global trading industry.

 Venture capitalists believe in actively managing the businesses they continue to invest in.
 It helps them keep a close eye on the firm's day-to-day operations and execute strategies to maximize their return on investment.